leo-lox/camelus/README.md

 I don't have an iOS device so I can't test it, if you have an iOS device and want to test it, you can build it yourself, I will be happy to help you.

 Otherwise wait for testflight to be available.

+# How to build

+1. make sure flutter is installed

+2. clone the repo

+3. clone [dart_ndk](https://github.com/relaystr/dart_ndk) and depending on your folder structure edit pubspec.yaml to point to the correct path

+4. run `flutter pub get`

+5. run `flutter build apk --release`